Annual oil and gas licences ‘will generate billions in tax revenue’, says UK Government

 “Instead, they will hand billions of taxpayer subsidies to the oil and gas companies making record profits, undermine our energy security and contribute to climate disaster.”

-First Minister Humza Yousaf told journalists the new licences “fly in the face” of the country’s climate obligations.
+First Minister Humza Yousaf said the new licences “fly in the face” of the country’s climate obligations.

 The UK Government said each annual licensing round will only take place if key tests are met that support the transition to net zero.